A Recovery Guide for the Spouse of An Addict

 partner of an addict

-Turning to other people for succor is a very human response, although, in the case of people who have a spouse that is an addict, the situation is often compounded because the succor given by another person could very well influence acts of infidelity.
+Turning to other people for succor is a very human response, although, in the case of people who have a spouse who is an addict, the situation is often compounded because the succor given by another person could very well influence acts of infidelity.
 The sober partner could find the care and attention they desperately crave from others, and this could lead to a situation where they have relations with the person they find the care and attention from.

 This situation could be a bigger disaster because it is not uncommon for many relationships to quickly turn dangerous and even fatal in cases like this.
 A person with an addiction is also quite likely to be mentally unstable and could react explosively once they learn that their spouse is already in the arms of another person.
 There are many horrific instances where the spouse who is an addict turns their anger towards whoever they find with them in the house, which is often their children.